Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/04_Metadata.md

 - Metadata is a key tool in everyday life&mdash;metadata is a kind of infrastructure, it becomes visible upon breakdown.
 - Go through the types of metadata and highlight their use in a data stewardship context.
 Outline the importance of descriptive, structural, and administrative metadata, and how they intersect with the work of data stewards, both as data curators in repositories but also as consultants on projects.
 - Metadata is a crucial part of not only Findability but all elements of the FAIR principles.
 - Relay the history of metadata from early libraries through the structuring of digital technologies.
-See Gartner 2016 and Pommerantz 2015 (Resources 6, 7) for excellent summaries on this topic.
+See Gartner 2016 and Pommerantz 2015 (Resources&nbsp;6, 7) for excellent summaries on this topic.
 - Highlight a few instances of metadata as a tool that enables our digital lifestyles.

 **Discussion:**

-- The goal of the discussion is to engage with a real case (Resources 8, 9) and have the learners discuss this with their understanding of metadata from the lecture.
+- The goal of the discussion is to engage with a real case (Resources&nbsp;8, 9) and have the learners discuss this with their understanding of metadata from the lecture.
 The instructor can ask the learners to consider the questions either through group discussions or alone.
 Drive the point in the discussion that labels are important in giving order/meaning/or even a story (like who you are and what you are doing through your phone metadata) its structure and description.

 ### Resources